 As best you can, release any distracting thoughts and invite yourself to surrender completely into the support of the floor and wall or chair.

 I hope this article helps you to improve your posture.
-Do these yoga poses daily for good posture.
+Practice these poses daily for good posture.
 In our ever-more-complex world, going to the gym or out for a run is easily sidelined.